mprinc/vuejs.org/src/v2/guide/components-slots.md

 ## Fallback Content

-There are cases when it's useful to specify fallback (i.e. default) content for a slot, to be rendered only when no content is provided.
+There are cases when it's useful to specify <span class='definition'>fallback (i.e. default) content</span> for a slot, to be rendered only when no content is provided.
 For example, in a `<submit-button>` component:

 ```html
 <button type="submit">